-Appendix 9 explains the methodology that the DHS plans to implement for distributing bonus \$.
+Appendix 8 explains the methodology that the DHS plans to implement for distributing bonus \$.
 The Appendix also provides an example.

-If any small sums are still left in the bonus pool after paying out in Step C as explained in Appendix 9, those funds might be redistributed among hospitals, or rolled over to the next year's bonus pool.
+If any small sums are still left in the bonus pool after paying out in Step C as explained in Appendix 8, those funds might be redistributed among hospitals, or rolled over to the next year's bonus pool.

 - k.
 For applicable CheckPoint measures, DHS will use data available from CheckPoint as the sole source for calculating the P4P results for all hospitals.
-All hospitals must submit data to CheckPoint even if they have no eligible observations, so that DHS can correctly determine applicability of measures to each hospital.
-If no data are reported to CheckPoint for a particular measure by a hospital, that hospital could forfeit its withhold for that measure, and, consequently, not be eligible for any bonus payments. - 1.
+All hospitals that have eligible observations must submit data to CheckPoint, so that DHS can correctly determine applicability of measures to each hospital.
+The DHS may review claims of those hospitals that did not report any data to CheckPoint for a particular measure.
+If the DHS determines that a hospital had eligible observations for a measure but did not report data to CheckPoint, the DHS reserves the right to recoup both earn back and bonus money that was paid out during that measurement year. - 1.
 DHS may, at its discretion, utilize other sources such as DHS claims data and Hospital Compare to review how well hospitals have reported the data, and how they have performed.